quattroformaggi/sfk-remover/README.md

 - [ ] «based code» input processing

 **Bugs**:
-* ~~entering a wrong choice number closes the program, not displaying the error message~~ :thinking:
 * entering a wrong username continues playing the code, displaying all files (dir) in the folder where the .exe is situated